kei0822kei/twinpy/docs/source/user_guide/get_started.rst

     verdi run test_submit.py        # submit test calculation verdi calculation list -a  # check status of calculation

-If you have already set up your own package_template code using ``verdi code setup``, you may want to try the following command::
+If you have already set up your own twinpy code using ``verdi code setup``, you may want to try the following command::

-    package_template-submit  # uses package_template.cli
+    twinpy-submit  # uses twinpy.cli

 Available calculations
 ++++++++++++++++++++++